 Ingredients: 0.1% w/w of adapalene and the other ingredients are carbomer 940, propylene glycol (E1520), poloxamer 182, disodium edetate, methylparahydroxybenzoate (E218), phenoxyethanol, sodium hydroxide and purified water. (medicines.org.uk)

-You can get Differin from the US from Amazon.com for about €10, plus delivery costs, however, I am sure your GP would prescribe it to you if you can’t see a specialist.
+You can get the Differin Gel from the US on Amazon for about €10, plus delivery costs, however, I am sure your GP would prescribe it to you if you can’t see a specialist.

 A small clarification: I do not encourage buying prescribed medicine from unknown online sources or elsewhere.
 Get your medicine from a doctor.
 However, as in the case of azelaic acid or adapalene, they are not necessarily the strongest, and you can get them over the counter in certain regions, which, I think, makes them safe for people from other parts of the world to use as well.